juneym/rag-demo-weather/README.md

 Hello!
 Tell me where you are located?
 Hello there!
 I am from Beverly Hills 90210 California.
 Parsed Zip Code: 90210
+[DEBUG] Fetching weather data from: https://mp6c02dee9ef0803dfc7.free.beeceptor.com/get-weather?zip=90210

+WEATHER IN YOUR AREA:
-[DEBUG] Fetching weather data from: https://mp6c02dee9ef0803dfc7.free.beeceptor.com/get-weather?zip=90210 AI Response: Today in Beverly Hills, CA, the current temperature is 78°F with clear skies and a light breeze.
+Today in Beverly Hills, CA, the current temperature is 78°F with clear skies and a light breeze.
 Enjoy the warm and clear weather throughout the day!

 Hello!
 Tell me where you are located?
 I from Torrance CA